Gen Digital: Norton Crypto

 On July 20, 2021, Norton LifeLock released Norton Crypto, which would've mined Ethereum in the background in exchange for periodic payments.
-This drew criticism from users, as this was installed automatically, and many users reported having diffuculty uninstalling the program.
+This drew criticism from users, as this was installed automatically, and many users reported having difficulty uninstalling the program.

 Columbia patent-infringement lawsuit

-In May 2022, Columbia University won $185 million judgement against NortonLifeLock Inc. in a patent-infringement lawsuit.
+In May 2022, Columbia University won $185 million judgement against NortonLifeLock in a patent-infringement lawsuit.
 The jury found that Norton willfully infringed the patents related to antivirus fighting malware.
+In March 2026, Gen Digital overturned a $481 million ruling that Columbia University had won against software company Gen Digital for infringing patents related to cybersecurity technology.

+TCPA class action settlement

+In January 2026, Gen Digital agreed to a $9.95 million settlement to resolve a class action lawsuit alleging that the company placed prerecorded telephone calls regarding LifeLock or Norton accounts to phone numbers provided by customers, but that reached individuals who had no account with either company because the phone numbers had been reassigned.
+This was alleged to be in violation of the Telephone Consumer Protection Act.
+The settlement covers calls made between February 19, 2021, and October 30, 2025.
+It received preliminary court approval on January 28, 2026, with a final approval hearing scheduled for July 14, 2026.